Skip to main content

 Where to apply: Use SHIBA help or call 1-800-722-4134.
 For help with premium and cost-sharing programs, see our Oregon Medicare Savings guide.

 Reality check: SHIBA does not replace Medicare, Social Security, or your plan.
-Bring your Medicare card, current plan card, drug list, pharmacy name, doctor list, and any confusing bill.
+Bring your Medicare card, plan card, medicine list, pharmacy name, doctor list, and any confusing bill.

-Who may qualify: Oregon says legal services are available for adults age 60 and older with the greatest social or economic need, but funding usually covers only a limited number of clients each year.
+Who may qualify: Rules vary by program.
+Oregon’s legal help page says legal services focus on adults age 60 and older with the greatest social or economic need.

-Reality check: Do not wait if there is an eviction, benefit cutoff, court date, or appeal deadline.
+Reality check: Do not wait if there is an eviction, benefit cutoff, court date, appeal deadline, tax deadline, or shutoff notice.
 Ask for the deadline in writing and keep copies of every notice.

 How to call without wasting time